icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry/README.md

 telemetry data about general usage.
 Participation in this anonymous program is optional, and you may opt-out if you do not like to share any information.

-This package includes the `IceRpc.Telemetry.Internal` client.
+This package includes the `IceRpc.BuildTelemetry` client.
 This client is a IceRPC C# client that sends anonymous telemetry data over a secure connection to the IceRPC telemetry server during the compilation of Slice and Protobuf files.
 This data includes: